Do you know how to answer this difficult principal interview question: What basis do you believe school priorities should be established?

 It is essential that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
-The following could be a possible answer or it may provide some ideas for you to tailor your response.
+The following could be a possible answer or provide some ideas for you to tailor your response.

 Another question to consider the panel asking in the interview is, can a school be too student-centered?

-There are many other school administrator questions and potential answers on this site, you may wish to review a few more.
+There are many other school administrator questions and potential answers on this site.
+You may wish to review a few more.